If you never tried alfajores before these will blow your mind. Why? Because they are filled with dulce de leche!

 - Piping bag: you can pipe the dulce de leche.
 This is a great way of filling these alfajores if you sell them or want to give them out as gifts.
 It is more time and labor-intensive, though not complicated.

-- Cookies: they are better is baked barely soft.
+- Cookies: they are better if baked barely soft.
 Not underbaked.
-But a softer cookie is better because when you bite the alfajor the cookies are not hard and the dulce de leche doesn't ooze out before you're able to take a bite.
+But a softer cookie is better because when you bite the alfajor, the cookies are not hard, and the dulce de leche doesn't ooze out before you can take a bite.

 Easy Walnut Alfajores Recipe